 Technically, you can push corporate inboxes to send thousands of emails per day, but this looks very unnatural for an individual mailbox and increases your spam risk due to manual reports from prospects.
 Therefore, you should pick a daily sending limit (per mailbox) for cold outreach.

 Our guidance on these per mailbox sending limits varies depending on the situation.
-For example, an existing mailbox and warmed + throttled domain sending 80 outbound emails per day would be considered safe, whereas, for a new mailbox this would be aggressive:
+For example, an existing mailbox and warmed + throttled domain sending 50 outbound emails per day would be considered safe, whereas, for a new mailbox this would be moderate on an existing domain:

 3) Ensure DKIM, SPF and DMARC Authentication are Functional